Can’t make it to the Toronto International Film Festival? No worries! Try one of these fabulous film festivals instead.

 Inside Out Film and Video Festival

-2024 dates TBA
+Spring 2025 dates TBA

-Since 1991, this bold fest has been breaking down barriers, confronting discrimination and facilitating advocacy by supporting filmmakers and showing film and video work from the 2SLGBTQ+ community.
+Since 1991, this bold fest has been breaking down barriers, confronting discrimination, and facilitating advocacy by supporting filmmakers and showing film and video work from the 2SLGBTQ+ community.

 As societal attitudes—and the community itself!—have evolved, the Inside Out Film and Video Festival has grown and flourished, but it has stayed true to its commitment to “challenge attitudes and change lives.”